Connect with our specialized counselors from your living room with our online therapy.

 Of course!
 We offer Individual Counseling, Couples Therapy, Family Therapy, and Teen Counseling online.

 If you would like to schedule a consultation to learn more about Online Therapy or if you have any questions, please don’t hesitate to contact us.

 When your child has a learning disability, it can take you some time to cope and adjust to it yourself.
-Once you have, how can you talk to others about it, so they understand?
+Once you have, how can you talk to others about their learning differences, so they understand?
 There can be things that hold you back, at first.
-You might be worried that others think...
+You might be...